cccbr/belfryprojects/content/docs/030-specialist-advice/index.md

 {{< hint warning >}}
 Points covered in this section are an ongoing concern for any tower.
 They need to be considered as part of a project because:
  - The condition may be particularly bad if the installation has been neglected for many years
- - Removal of material and fittings during a project may off better access for checks
+ - Removal of material and fittings during a project may offer better access for checks
 {{< /hint >}}

 #### Bats